gems-uff/merge-effort/README.md

 # Merge Effort

 This project aims at analyzing the merge effort of Git projects.
-In this regard, it calculates some metrics: the number of actions (i.e., lines added or removed) in each branch, the number of actions in the merge commit, the rework (similar actions in both branches), the wasted actions (actions in the branches that were not merged), and the additional actions (actions not in the branches that were added during the merge).
+In this regard, it calculates some metrics:

+* The number of actions (i.e., lines added or removed) in each branch
+* The number of actions in the merge commit
+* The rework: similar actions in both branches
+* The wasted actions: actions in the branches that were not merged
+* The additional actions: actions not in the branches that were added during the merge

 ## Getting Started